History of radar: USSR

 In June 1937, all of the work in Leningrad on radio-location suddenly stopped.
 The infamous Great Purge of dictator Joseph Stalin swept over the military high commands and its supporting scientific community.
 The PVO chief was executed.
 Oshchepkov, charged with "high crime", was sentenced to 10 years at a Gulag penal labor camp.
 NII-9 as an organization was saved, but Shenbel was dismissed and Bonch-Bruyevich was named the new director.

 The Nauchnoissledovatel'skii ispytalel'nyi institut svyazi RKKA (NIIIS-KA, Scientific Research Institute of Signals of the Red Army), had initially opposed research in radio-location, favoring instead acoustical techniques.
 However, this portion of the Red Army gained power as a result of the Great Purge, and did an about face, pressing hard for speedy development of radio-location systems.
 They took over Oshchepkov's laboratory and were made responsible for all existing and future agreements for research and factory production.
 Writing later about the Purge and subsequent effects, General Lobanov commented that it led to the development being placed under a single organization, and the rapid reorganization of the work.

-At Oshchepkov's former laboratory, work with the 4 m (75 MHz) pulsed-transmission system was continued by A. I. Shestako.
-Through pulsing, the transmitter produced a peak power of 1 kW, the highest level thus far generated.
-In July 1938, a fixed-position, bi-static experimental system detected an aircraft at about 30 km range at heights of 500 m, and at 95 km range, for high-flying targets at 7.5 km altitude.
-The system was still incapable of directly determining the range.
-The project was then taken up by Ioffe's LPTI, resulting in the development of a mobile system designated Redut (Redoubt).
-An arrangement of new transmitter tubes was used, giving near 50 kW peak-power with a 10 μs pulse-duration.
-Yagi antennas were adopted for both transmitting and receiving.

-The Redut was first field tested in October 1939, at a site near Sevastopol, a port in Ukraine on the coast of the Black Sea.
-This testing was in part to show the NKKF (Soviet Navy) the value of early-warning radio-location for protecting strategic ports.
-With the equipment on a cliff about 160 meters above sea level, a flying boat was detected at ranges up to 150 km.
-The Yagi antennas were spaced about 1,000 meters; thus, close coordination was required to aim them in synchronization.
-An improved version of the Redut, the Redut-K, was developed by Aksel Berg in 1940 and placed aboard the light cruiser Molotov in April 1941.
-Molotov became the first Soviet warship equipped with radar.